renatomaia/coutil/doc/manual.md

 ### `system.packenv (vars)`

-Returns a _packed environment_ that encapsulates environment variables from table `vars`, which maps variable names to the values they must assume.
+Returns a _packed environment_ that encapsulates environment variables from table `vars`, which shall map variable names to their corresponding value.

 **Note**: by indexing a _packed environment_ `env`, like `env.LUA_PATH`,